hyo31/webserv/README.txt

 It handles GET, DELETE and POST
 Files can be uploaded and forms can be posted - it will do so using CGI (we run a perl script)

-No DNS is used, it only works with localhost

 In the config file you can set up server blocks.
 Each block should be within brackets {
 	[block]